williamliuecon/LRSE-Example-3/README.md

 5. alpha_2 has two components corresponding to the two components of D, respectively.
    The conditional expectation of it in the formula for alpha_1 should actually be the sum of the two components of that conditional expectation.

-# CHANGES TO THE EXAMPLE 3 SETUP
-1. For the Markov transitions, the shock is now drawn from a different mixture distribution: 1+z times a half-normal with variance 1, where z denotes SUM_k {c_k * X_t,k+1}.

-2. The static component of the per-period utility function is now sqrt(1+a) rather than sqrt(a).

 # REFERENCES
+1. Chernozhukov, V., Escanciano, J.C., Ichimura, H., Newey, W.K. and Robins, J.M.
+(2022), Locally Robust Semiparametric Estimation.
+Econometrica, 90: 1501-1535. https://doi.org/10.3982/ECTA16294

-1. Bruno Luong (2024).
+2. Bruno Luong (2024).
 All Permutations of integers with sum criteria (https://www.mathworks.com/matlabcentral/fileexchange/17818-all-permutations-of-integers-with-sum-criteria), MATLAB Central File Exchange.
 Retrieved January 15, 2024.